Hand sanitiser from distilleries

 “We are very conscious too that businesses in the sector employ many talented young people and also provide flexible careers for those who need them, and we want to do everything we can to ensure that these vital jobs are protected through the crisis.

 “The Scotch Whisky industry is keen to play its part in providing those operating in the tourism and hospitality sectors guidance as they look towards reopening.
-The SWA recently launched a Community Mentor Gateway aimed at connecting businesses with individuals in the Scotch Whisky industry, who can provide mentoring support and advice on a range of topics, including health and safety, risk assessments and staff communications.
-In doing so, we hope that we can help to utilise our industry’s extensive expertise to boost businesses’ confidence in reopening and work towards a safe, responsible recovery of the hospitality and tourism sectors.”
+In June, the SWA launched a Community Mentor Gateway aimed at connecting businesses with individuals in the Scotch Whisky industry, who can provide mentoring support and advice on a range of topics, including health and safety, risk assessments and staff communications.
+In doing so, we want to share our industry’s extensive expertise to boost business confidence in reopening and work towards a safe, responsible recovery of the hospitality and tourism sectors.”

 Support for the hospitality industry

 Companies have been demonstrating their support for the people and businesses in the on-trade/hospitality sector in many ways:

 - Keeping bartenders and mixologists front and centre with recipe creation, brand consulting, and social media content

 - Flexibility on size of orders, allowing smaller customers in the on-trade to manage their inventory more effectively